-More than 530 participants joint the AI, Data and Robotics Partnership information sessions
+More than 530 participants joined the AI, Data and Robotics Partnership information sessions

 Two information sessions have been organised in July 2020 (July 16th and July 29th) with the objective of providing overall information about the upcoming AI, Data and Robotics Partnership, its Strategic Research, Innovation and Deployment Agenda (SRIDA) and the way to engage and contribute.
 Over 530 people attended the information sessions.
 Both sessions involved keynote speakers from the communities involved and in particular: